shyamgj1900/tp/docs/UserGuide.md

 by allowing them to manage their work and learn more about NUS, all in 1 platform.
 It is optimized for CLI users so that they can access the information that they require faster by typing in commands.

+Kolinux v1.0 offers a range of minimum features for freshmen.
+These features include a module viewer for freshmen to view information of a module, a CAP calculator, a planner for freshmen to organise their activities for the day and a route finder for the NUS internal shuttle bus.

 * [Quick Start](#quick-start)
 * [List of Commands](#list-of-commands)
 * [Features](#features)